-This may come as a surprise to you but ownership history of a property can tell many tales.
+This may come as a surprise to you but the ownership history of a property can tell many tales.
 Ask any buyers agent and they’ll tell you to stay away from houses or properties that have high turnover rates.
-Although high turnover rate can be treated as a warning sign, it isn’t always due to poor condition of the property or its high maintenance costs.
+Although a high turnover rate can be treated as a warning sign, it isn’t always due to the poor condition of the property or its high maintenance costs.

 - Check the Property for Water Damage

 House owners often try to conceal water damaged areas by applying a layer of paint over them.
 And while it may seem like a harmless way of saving on maintenance costs, trapping moisture under the layer of paint can lead to mold development in the walls.
 Prolonged exposure to mold can lead to serious breathing problems and lung diseases.
-Signs of leaks or water damage can be found by carefully looking at the base of bathtubs, underside of the sink and kitchen drawers, and beneath the window sills.
+Signs of leaks or water damage can be found by carefully looking at the base of bathtubs, the underside of the sink and kitchen drawers, and beneath the window sills.